Some people with nasopharyngeal cancer have no symptoms at all. But it is important that you tell your GP if you have any of the following symptoms:

 - changes in your voice, such as hoarseness

-Tell your GP if you have any of these symptoms for longer than 3 weeks.
+Tell your GP if you have any of these symptoms, particularly if they have lasted for more than 3 weeks.

 Your symptoms are unlikely to be cancer.
 But it's important to get them checked by a doctor.